pcraig3/vacs/README.md

 On a Mac, press `Control` + `C` to quit the running docker container.

-### Push to Cloud Run
+## Deploy to Cloud Run

-Obviously you can't push your stuff to my Cloud Run, but if somehow you were interested in putting up a copycat version, these steps will work.
+Obviously you can't push your stuff to _my_ Cloud Run, but if somehow you were interested in putting up a copycat version, these steps will work.

 ```bash
 # build and upload a container